General Relativistic Calculations for White Dwarf Stars: Conclusions

 \section{Conclusions}

-From our above investigation it has been seen that the general relativistic effects have lowered the limiting mass of a white dwarf star.
-The new value ($1.397\,M_\odot$) that is obtained by solving the Tolman-Oppenheimer-Volkoff equation is not too far from Chandrasekhar's limit ($1.452\,M_\odot$).
-Thus it is clear that the general relativistic effects are small in the case of a white dwarf star that lowers the Chandrasekhar's limit by approximately 4\%.
+It is seen from our above investigations that the general relativistic effects have lowered the limiting mass of a $^4_2$He white dwarf star.
+In the ideal degenerate gas approximation, the new value ($1.4166 M_\odot$) obtained by solving the TOV equation is not too far from the Newtonian limit ($1.4562M_\odot$).
+Thus the general relativistic effects are small in the case of a white dwarf star that lowers the limiting value by approximately 2.7\%.
+Our calculated value of $1.4166 M_\odot$ is slightly different from the results obtained by \cite{Bera2016}.
+They obtained $1.4158M_{\odot}$ and $1.4155M_{\odot}$ in two different general relativistic computations which are approximately 2.36\% and 2.38\% lower than their Newtonian computation value of $1.45M_{\odot}$.

 The equation of state we assumed is valid for all electron velocities, both non-relativistic and ultra relativistic, connecting the two regimes smoothly.
-However, the equation of state does not incorporate the inter-particle interaction.
-The neglect of inter-particle interaction is however justified in the limit of high density \cite{landau1959}.
-In fact it was shown in Ref.\ \cite{singh1957} that the electrostatic correction to the equation of state can be treated as negligible.
-The maxima of the mass-radius curve (in Fig.~4) marks the onset of gravitational collapse and the region towards the left of the maxima corresponds to an unstable region.
-It is expected that the growth in density makes the electrons more relativistic so that the condition favoring inverse beta decay is approached.
+Although initially the inter-particle interaction was neglected by assuming an EoS for an ideal degenerate electron gas, we later incorporated it via the Salapeter EoS that includes Coulomb effects, Thomas-Fermi correction, exchange energy and correlation energy.
+When the TOV equations are solved incorporating these corrections, the critical mass turned out to be $1.4081$ for $^4_2$He and $1.3916$ for $^{12}_6$C white dwarfs which are slightly lower than the ideal value ($1.4166M_{\odot}$).
+We have shown these differences in Table 2 that also includes the values for $^{56}_{26}$Fe white dwarf.
+The maxima of the mass-radius curve (in Fig. \ref{d} and Fig. \ref{b}) mark the onset of gravitational collapse and the regions towards the left of the maxima correspond to unstable regions.
+It is expected that the growth in density makes the electrons more relativistic so that the condition favouring inverse beta decay is approached.